gramineproject/gramine/Documentation/sgx-intro.rst

 - :term:`SDK` and assorted *software*.

 SGX is still being developed.
-The current (March 2024) version of CPU features is referred to as ":term:`SGX2`" or simply "SGX" and is more or less finalized.
+The current (March 2024) version of CPU features is referred to as ":term:`SGX2`" or simply "SGX".
 The older instruction set from the original SGX is informally referred to as ":term:`SGX1`".

 Features which might be considered part of SGX2: